pranaygp/frontend-exercise/README.md

 * Send a `shouldDisplayImage` prop into the `Instructions` component that determines whether or not to display the H4I logo
 * Make sure to set the `PropTypes` accordingly anytime you pass in props to a component.
 [Hint](https://egghead.io/lessons/react-validate-custom-react-component-props-with-proptypes)

 Once you're done, make a commit to your branch with the message "Part 1 Complete."
-Do they same for each part so your tech lead can follow your process for each step.
+Do the same for each part so your tech lead can follow your process for each step.

 ## Part 2
 Goal: Get familiar with rendering lists and javascript array functions